 When:9 to 10:30 a.m.
 Saturday, March 30, 2024.

-Where: The parade begins just north of the Mission of Nombre de Dios (27 Ocean Ave.
-St. Augustine, FL 32084) and heads south along San Marco Avenue and Avenida Menendez to the Plaza de la Constitución.
+Where: The parade begins at the Old Jail Museum (167 San Marco Ave. in St. Augustine, FL 32084) and heads south along the bayfront to finish at the Plaza de la Constitución.

 Click here for more info on all the Easter Week festivities in our Calendar of Events.

 Parking and Free Park and Ride Shuttle Service

 Parking is available for a fee at the downtown parking facility right next to Francis Field.

 The City of St. Augustine offers free shuttles for downtown events on March 30, 2024